Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Superconducting Circuit Implementation

 \subsection{Adiabatic Flux Modulation}

-As explained in Sec.~\ref{subsec:AdiabModulation}, the wavenumber and amplitude of the propagating inductance modulation must vary over space to obtain the desired quasi-adiabatic mode conversion.
+As explained in Sec.~\ref{subsec:AdiabModeConv}, the wavenumber and amplitude of the propagating modulation must vary gradually over space to obtain the desired quasi-adiabatic mode conversion.
 The wavenumber of the modulation can be varied by changing the wavenumber of the pump inducing the flux modulation.
-The wavenumber of the pump line, $k_{\mathrm{p}}\approx \omega_{\mathrm{p}}\sqrt{L_{\mathrm{p}}C_{\mathrm{p}}}/a$ (Appendix~\ref{appendix:WaveEquations}), is swept by increasing the product $L_{\mathrm{p}} C_{\mathrm{p}}$ from cell to cell.
+The wavenumber of the pump line, $k_{\mathrm{p}}(x) = k_{\mathrm{p}0}f(x)\approx \omega_{\mathrm{p}}\sqrt{L_{\mathrm{p}}C_{\mathrm{p}}}/a$ (Appendix~\ref{appendix:WaveEquations}), is swept by increasing the product $L_{\mathrm{p}} C_{\mathrm{p}}$ from cell to cell.
 However, the ratio $L_{\mathrm{p}}/C_{\mathrm{p}}$ must stay fixed to maintain the same characteristic impedance $Z_{\mathrm{p}}=\sqrt{L_{\mathrm{p}}/C_{\mathrm{p}}}\approx 50\ \Omega$ along the pump line and avoid back-scattering of the pump.
-On the other hand, the modulation amplitude $|m|$ is varied over space by changing the coupling strength $\kappa(x)$ between the two lines, as seen in Eq.~\eqref{eq:ModulationDepth}.
-As illustrated in Fig.~\ref{fig:circuit}a, varying the distance between the two lines directly changes the mutual inductance $M(x)$ and therefore $\kappa(x)=M(x)/L_{\mathrm{p}}$.
-The mutual inductance $M(x)$ could also be varied by changing the SQUID's area, but that approach also induces variations in $\Phi_{\mathrm{DC}}$ and $L_{\mathrm{DC}}$ leading to undesired dispersion engineering \cite{Planat2020,Gaydamachenko2025}.
+On the other hand, the modulation amplitude $|m|$ also depends on $k_{\mathrm{p}}(x)$ but its spatial profile can be independently controlled by changing the coupling strength $\kappa(x)$ between the two lines, as seen in Eq.~\eqref{eq:ModulationDepth}.
+As illustrated in Fig.~\ref{fig:circuit}a, varying the distance between the two lines directly changes the mutual inductance $M(x)$ and therefore $\kappa(x)=M(x)/L_{\mathrm{p}}(x)$.
+The mutual inductance $M(x)$ could also be varied by changing the SQUID's area, but that approach also induces variations in $\Phi_{\mathrm{DC}}$ and $L_{\mathrm{DC}}$ leading to undesired dispersion engineering \cite{Planat2020,Roudsari2023,Gaydamachenko2025}.